-The reset button is used for rebooting the Notebook PC if <CTRL><ALT> or turning OFF the power does not respond.
-To use this function, momentarily depress the button within the hole with a pen and the Notebook PC will reboot.
+The reset button is used for shutting down the Notebook PC if <CTRL><ALT> or turning OFF the power does not respond.
+To use this function, momentarily depress the button within the hole with a pen and the Notebook PC will shut down.
 Do not use a pencil since the tip may break off in the hole.